iterative/dvc.org/content/docs/dvclive/ml-frameworks/keras.md

-# TensorFlow/Keras
+# Keras

-The DVCLive - TensorFlow / Keras integration allows you to easily add experiment tracking capabilities to your Pytorch projects.
+The DVCLive - Keras integration allows you to easily add experiment tracking capabilities to your Keras projects.

 The integration is
 [maintained in the DVCLive repository](https://github.com/iterative/dvclive/blob/master/dvclive/keras.py)

-## About TensorFlow/Keras
+## About Keras

-[TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning.
-It has a comprehensive, flexible ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.

 [Keras](https://keras.io/) is a central part of the tightly-connected TensorFlow 2.0 ecosystem, covering every step of the machine learning workflow, from data